sarishvarshan/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

- ## Procedure:
+ ## Procedure :

-Open STM32CubeIDE Software and go to File → New… → STM32 Project.
+1.Open STM32CubeIDE Software and go to File → New… → STM32 Project.
-Click on Board Selector and select NUCLEO-G431RB in the dropdown menu.
+2.Click on Board Selector and select NUCLEO-G431RB in the dropdown menu.

 Board selector section.
 Image by author.
 Insert a project name and select STM32Cube as Targeted Project Type.